MatthewMontiel/daja-limavi/README.md

 To use please select three genres and press load deck.<br>
 When load deck is pressed the user will then see the shuffle button to get their results.<br>
 When the shuffle button is pressed, some Giphy dancers are deployed as well to party as you find some new music!<br>
+Remix will reset everything so you can do it all over again!<br>

 ## *Application*